kuchkrtehai/Cloud-Titians/README.md

 1. I made this application for disbale people who can write,read and I have also included a prototype of voice controlled map.
 2. I am begginer to do this work but Time to time I will make perfect web-assistant application that can be used by anyone free of cost.
 3. I have added some feasible things in speech to text part(you can copy and mail)
+4. This web assistant application has feasible for different different language

 ## Steps